docsocsf/mad/README.md

 repository.
 If you dont feel confident with using git then [find out more here.](https://gist.github.com/Chaser324/ce0505fbed06b947d962#file-github-forking-md)

+If you don't know what to start working on then have a look at the [Issues](https://github.com/docsocsf/mad/issues) tab in the repository and have a got at solving one of the tasks.
+If you have any questions feel free to contact any of the [frequent contributors](https://github.com/docsocsf/mad/graphs/contributors) or ask in our slack, we are here to help you get started.

 ## Setting up virtual environment (Recommended)

 Virtual environment is where all libraries used in this project will be installed.
 It is not required to use one but its